 Promote personal, family, and community health and well-being.

-Gender, Sexual Orientation, and Sexual Health [9.7.GS]
+Public, Community and Environmental Health [12.7.CE]

-Discuss how to foster empathy, inclusiveness, and respect around issues related to sexuality (such as sexual activity, sexual abstinence, sexual orientation), gender expression, and gender identity.Identify and support school and community policies and programs that promote safety, dignity, and respect for all sexual orientations and people of all gender identities and gender expressions.Public, Community and Environmental Health [9.7.CE]

 Identify cost-effective ways to minimize environmental pollutants (e.g., chemicals, trash, noise) in the home and in the community.
+[HE]

 Analyze programs, policies, and strategies to reduce and eliminate health inequities and disparities.
+[HPE]

 Examine health outcome data and evaluate policies or initiatives that address a public health concern within the community.
+[HPE]